raghadalsaif/Sparky/README.md

 # Solution Concept

-##### create an app that motivate and breaking people routine through daily tasks and quotes
+##### create an app that motivate and breaking people routine through daily tasks and quotes, so every day you will receive a motivation quotes or a tasks that you shoulde accomplish through the day.

 # Technologies & Tools 🛠️